extraes/BW-Chaos/README.md

   - Yeah.
 Enable it in preferences.

+  - If you see that it disconnects and asks if its killed without you having done anything, its most likely that an antivirus program killed the process because it thinks its suspicious.

 - What do "Meta" effects do?

   - Meta does not refer to the company.
 Fuck Facebook.
 Meta refers to effects that act upon the mod itself or its effects, like Faster Effect Timer speeds up the timer, and Triple Threat runs 3 other effects.

+- Something's wrong with the Entanglement module!

+  - Yeah it's very possible that I made it send too much data at once and got you or Entanglement ratelimited.
+My bad.
+Just tell me what happened at the time.

 ### Credits